 Difference Between Expats and Immigrants

 Perhaps ‘expat’ would be more to their liking but, is there really a difference?
-Santa Fe Relocation examines this in depth in an article entitled, “If you had to move to another country would you call yourself an expat or an immigrant?”
-You just might find the answer you are looking for there.
+Santa Fe Relocation examines this in depth in an article entitled, “If you had to move to another country would you call yourself an expat or an immigrant?”.
+If you are keen to learn more, and which might apply to your situation, you just might find the answer you are looking for.

 The Impact of World Events on Semantics